lazamar/lazamar.github.io/_posts/2024-04-01-virtual-dom.md

 ### Creating and modifying

-With all of that in our hands we can now have a go at creating DOM nodes from a virtual DOM one.
+With all of that in our hands we can now have a go at creating a real DOM node from a virtual DOM one.

 ``` javascript
 function create(vnode) {